Kennecott Utah Copper

 Kennecott Utah Copper LLC (KUC), a division of Rio Tinto Group, is a mining, smelting, and refining company.
 Its corporate headquarters are located in South Jordan, Utah.
 Kennecott operates the Bingham Canyon Mine, one of the largest open-pit copper mines in the world in Bingham Canyon, Salt Lake County, Utah.
 The company was first formed in 1898 as the Boston Consolidated Mining Company.
-The current corporation was formed in 1989.
+The modern corporation was formed in 1989.
 The mine and associated smelter produce 1% of the world's copper.

 History

 Utah Copper Mine, circa 1925, with a view of Main St. in Bingham Canyon.
 The Auditor lists the total earnings for the mine.
 Image from the Salt Lake County Auditor Annual Report, 1928.